 14. ELECTRICALS AND BATTERIES

 Tricky one this.
-We found that our phones and cameras would switch of if they got cold, and apparently it’s only a certain type of battery that works well in extreme cold (we were informed by a local that Sony phones and cameras work well due to the battery type they use, we can’t vouch for this, sorry).
+We found that our phones and cameras would switch of if they got cold.
+Apparently it’s only a certain type of battery that works well in extreme cold.
+A local informed us that Sony phones and cameras work well due to the battery type they use, we can’t vouch for this, sorry.
 Daddy had an iphone 5s, and although fully charged at night, would switch off almost as soon as it was exposed to the cold air.
 Mummy had a Samsung Galaxy S6 and this fared a little better, but not much.
 Our Samsung MV900f camera probably worked the best out of all three devices but wasn’t perfect.

 Fear not, provided you keep your smart phones somewhere warm, they should work well.
 We tucked the phones into our deepest crevices to keep them warm.

-tip tip: use a small sock with a HotHands warmer inside to keep smartphones warm.
-Take pictures with the phone then place it back inside the sock to keep it warm, but be careful that the phone doesn’t overheat.
+- use a small sock with a HotHands warmer inside to keep smartphones warm.
+Take pictures with the phone then place it back inside the sock to keep it warm.
+Be careful that the phone doesn’t overheat.

-Remember to take phone chargers, power leads, memory cards etc and do not forget to take a 2pin European adapter (we take 4 when travelling to Europe, £2.50 each).
-Alternatively, Asda sell a UK to European Adapter with 2 USB ports, costs just £9, great for charging two phones at once and it only takes up one socket.
+Remember to take phone chargers, power leads, memory cards etc and do not forget to take a 2pin European adapter.
+We normally take 4 2pin European adapters when travelling to Europe.
+Asda sell a UK to European Adapter complete with 2 USB ports and it costs just £9.
+Great for charging two phones at once and it only takes up one socket.

 15. FORGET THESE ITEMS AT YOUR PERIL

-Skin and lips dry out very easily in the cold, so use a moisturiser at night and use a chap stick on the lips through the day, this will help to stop them from cracking.
-Cracked lips and cracked skin + extreme cold = pain!
+Skin and lips dry out very easily in the cold.
+Use a moisturiser at night and a chap stick through the day.
+This will help to stop skin and lips from cracking.
+Cracked skin and cracked lips + extreme cold = pain!